On This Page

-Your cruise line or travel agent may alert you to some of the rules you need to know for your next vacation at sea, but you can't count on them to tell you everything.
-It's best to educate yourself on the latest travel guidelines, especially as getting things wrong can lead to more travel hassles, extra expenses and possibly being denied boarding at the pier.
+Your cruise line or travel agent may alert you to some of the cruise rules, regulations and restrictions that you need to know about for your next vacation at sea, but you can't count on them to tell you everything.
+It's best to educate yourself on the latest travel guidelines, including any travel documents required, before your next sailing -- especially as getting things wrong can lead to more travel hassles, extra expenses and possibly being denied boarding at the pier.

 At best, the overview provided here is a snapshot.
-You'll want to double check the rules as they pertain to your specific travel plans.
-To that end, we've provided you with your very own toolbox of Internet resources, in addition to our general overview of rules and regulations.
-For more on ensuring smooth travels, check out our article on Nine Steps to Stress-Free Travel.
+You'll want to double-check the current guidelines as they pertain to your specific travel plans.
+To that end, we've provided you with your very own toolbox of internet resources, in addition to our general overview.

-Passports: For U.S. citizens, passports are necessary for travel by land, sea or air anywhere outside the United States.
-U.S. citizens may opt instead to use a U.S. Passport Card when traveling by land or sea (not air) between the United States, Canada, Mexico, Bermuda and the Caribbean.
-Approved by the Department of Homeland Security, the card is a limited-use passport reduced down to the size of a driver's license.
+For U.S. citizens, passports are necessary for travel by land, sea or air anywhere outside the United States.
+American citizens may opt instead to use a U.S. Passport Card when traveling by land or sea (not air) between the United States and Canada, Mexico, Bermuda and the Caribbean.
+(Note, however, that cruising to Cuba does require a valid passport.)
+Approved by the U.S. Department of State, the card is a limited-use passport reduced down to the size of a driver's license.
 Most cruise lines require that the passport or passport card be valid for at least six months following the completion of your travels.

 One exception to the passport or passport card rule applies to "closed-loop" cruises -- itineraries that begin and end at the same U.S. port.
-Passengers on these cruises still need to present a government-issued photo ID (such as a driver's license) and proof of citizenship (an original or certified copy of a birth certificate, certificate of naturalization or similar documentation), but they are not required to carry passports.
-However, we recommend passports even for closed-loop sailings because in the case of an emergency -- such as an injury or illness that forces you to debark in a foreign port -- a passport will make it much easier to handle unexpected travel.
+Passengers on these cruises still need to present a government-issued photo ID (such as a driver's license) and proof of citizenship (like a government-issued birth certificate), but they are not required to carry passports.
+Note that for kids under 16 years of age, a birth certificate (or its equivalent) alone will suffice.
+However, we recommend passports even for closed-loop sailings because in the case of an emergency -- such as an injury or illness that forces you to debark early in a foreign port -- a passport will make it much easier to handle unexpected return travel by air.

 Passengers without acceptable identification will not be allowed onboard and will not receive a refund if they miss the cruise for lack of correct documentation.

-For more information, check out IndependentTraveler.com's Passport Center.
+For more information, check out our sister website SmarterTravel.com's Passport Center.

-Other countries, like Egypt and Turkey, will allow cruise ships to acquire "blanket visas" that cover all passengers.
+Other countries, like Egypt and Turkey, will allow cruise ships to acquire "blanket visas" or visa waivers that cover all passengers for short visits of up to 72 hours.
 In this case, you typically won't have to do a thing (though do check with your cruise line beforehand, just in case).

 Bottom line: The visa requirement is your responsibility, not the cruise line's.
 Double-check any information given to you by the cruise line regarding visas, and if you think you might need to apply for one, make sure you start the process well in advance of your trip.